Laituri | The Pier

 (2025)

 Laituri | The Pier is a choreographic and architectural object, built to float and drift on waters.
-It serves as a studio, structure for physical practice, a meeting place, a stage, a sculpture, a resting place, a shelter and a platform for observation.
-The design allows for the encounter of others in a circle and, on the other hand, a direct connection with the environment (water, climate, land).
+It serves as a studio, structure for physical practice, a meeting place, a stage, a sculpture, a resting place and a platform for observation.
+The design allows for the encounter of others in a circle and, on the other hand, a direct connection with the spheres of the environment (water, air, land).
 The Pier has a modular structure which makes it portable and allows different constellations and forms.

 When being exhibited on dry land and in public spaces, the pier functions as an inhabitable sculpture including engravings (fragments of text), auditive scores (choreographic speech) and physical sensory stimuli (vibrations, waves) created by installing transducers and speakers in its structure.
 It can be used for different events such as reading circles, concerts and somatic practices, also by other artists and researchers.